Individual & Small Group Tutoring

 Apply to Become a Tutor

 The Barnard Dean of Studies (DOS) Office continually seeks current Barnard students to serve as tutors in our Peer Learning Program.
-Peer Tutors are paid $16.50/hour, for anywhere between two and eight hours per week (depending on your availability and demand for tutors in your area), to meet in small groups of no more than three students or individually who have requested a tutor for support in a particular class.
+Peer Tutors are paid $16.50/hour, for anywhere between one and two hours per week (depending on your availability and demand for tutors in your area), to meet in small groups of no more than three students or individually who have requested a tutor for support in a particular class.
 Tutors are also paid for approximately one hour per month of training/in-service.

 Subjects where tutors are most in demand include: Biology, Calculus, Chemistry, Computer Science, Economics, Foreign Languages, and Physics.
 Other subjects may also be needed depending on student requests, so you are encouraged to apply even if the subject you want to tutor does not appear on this list.